specmesh/site/content/blog/SpecMeshAndMSK.md

 ## MSK has a few limitations

 1. AWS want you to use IAM - however this only works with Java clients using their jars
-1. Non-Java clients (RUST, Go) will need to use SASL/SCRAM with MSK - IAM wont work without building you own IAM integration.
+1. Non-Java clients (RUST, Go) will need to use SASL/SCRAM with MSK - IAM wont work without building your own IAM integration.
 1. IAM isnt that easy to setup and/or automate
 1. Broker property: super.users parameter is not supported on MSK (this property bypasses all ACL Checks - see https://github.com/apache/kafka/blob/trunk/core/src/main/scala/kafka/security/authorizer/AclAuthorizer.scala).
 A workaround is to use multi-authentication (below)